stevinz/awesome-game-engine-dev/README.md

 - ### Animation <a name="Topic-Animation"></a>
     - :books: [Skeletons and Inverse Kinematics](https://venturebeat.com/2017/08/09/character-animation-skeletons-and-inverse-kinematics/) : Basic and intermediate principles for using skeletons with inverse kinematics for character animation.

+- ### Entity Component System <a name="Topic-ECS"></a>
+    - :books: [A Simple Entity Component System](https://austinmorlan.com/posts/entity_component_system/) : Article that provides a basis for an eneity component system in C++.
+    - :books: [Evolve Your Hierarchy](https://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) : Article that provides a solid overview of EC systems and why you should use them at [Cowboy Programming](https://cowboyprogramming.com).
+    - :books: [Introduction to Component Based Architecture in Games](https://www.raywenderlich.com/2806-introduction-to-component-based-architecture-in-games) : Nice blog post about component based architecture at at [raywenderlich.com](https://www.raywenderlich.com).
+    - :books: [Nomad Game Engine](https://savas.ca/nomad) [:octocat:](https://github.com/taurheim/NomadECS) : Series of articles building a basic entity component system from the ground up in C++.
+    - :books: [What's an Entity System](http://entity-systems.wikidot.com) : Overview of component / entity systems and how they are used in game development.

 - ### Fluid / Smoke <a name="Topic-Fluid"></a>
     - :books: [Fluid Simulation on the GPU](https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu) : GPU Gems Chapter 38 - Method for fast, stable fluid simulation that runs entirely on the GPU.